rexdesigndk/Schematich-Blog/content/collections/pages/home.md

 ---
+id: home
+blueprint: pages
 title: Home
-id: home
 template: home
-blueprint: pages
+h1_title: 'Learn From Professionals'
+updated_by: 307a9721-c0ad-4af2-b00a-d49f1532e44b
+updated_at: 1634154985
 ---
-Welcome to your new Statamic website.
+We strive to give you articles with substance that will expand your knowledge of both delopement itself but also how you can succeed with your business.